EricMFink/ProfessionalResponsibility/_drafts/Cases/Lane.md

 > such ill feeling should not influence a lawyer in his or her conduct, attitude, and demeanor toward opposing lawyers.
 A lawyer should not make unfair or derogatory personal reference to opposing counsel.
 Haranguing and offensive tactics by lawyers interfere with the orderly administration of justice and have no proper place in our legal system.

 The requisite restraint in dealing with others is obligatory conduct for attorneys because "[t]he efficient and orderly administration of justice cannot be successfully carried on if we allow attorneys to engage in unwarranted attacks on the court [or] opposing counsel....
-Such tactics seriously lower the public respect for ... the Bar." [_Application of Feingold,_ 296 A.2d 492, 500 (Me.1972)](https://scholar.google.com/scholar_case?case=3352187786517576383&hl=en&as_sdt=6,34).
-It necessarily follows that "[a]n attorney who exhibits [a] lack of civility, good manners and common courtesy ... tarnishes the ... image of ... the bar...." [_In re McAlevy,_ 69 N.J.
-349, 352, 354 A.2d 289, 291 (1976)](https://scholar.google.com/scholar_case?case=15857808359513745107&hl=en&as_sdt=6,34).
+Such tactics seriously lower the public respect for ... the Bar."
+It necessarily follows that "[a]n attorney who exhibits [a] lack of civility, good manners and common courtesy ... tarnishes the ... image of ... the bar...."

 In addition, appendix A declares, in part, that "[t]he public interest requires that the public be secure in its expectation that those who are admitted to the bar are worthy of the trust and confidence clients may reasonably place in their attorneys."
 When members of the public engage attorneys, they expect that those attorneys will conduct themselves in a professional and businesslike manner.
 Attorneys who routinely exhibit abusive, disruptive, hostile, intemperate, intimidating, irresponsible, threatening, or turbulent behavior toward others involved in the legal system are not worthy of such trust and confidence.
-What cannot be permitted in attorneys cannot be tolerated in those applying for admission as attorneys. [_In re Martin-Trigona,_ 55 Ill.2d 301, 302 N.E.2d 68 (1973),](https://scholar.google.com/scholar_case?case=6195134007560065706&hl=en&as_sdt=6,34) _cert. denied_ [417 U.S. 909, 94 S.Ct.
-2605, 41 L.Ed.2d 212 (1974)](https://scholar.google.com/scholar_case?about=12246740485445806656&hl=en&as_sdt=6,34).
+What cannot be permitted in attorneys cannot be tolerated in those applying for admission as attorneys.

-Moreover, the qualities listed in the rule are merely illustrative; "[t]he fact is that in reviewing an application for admission to the bar, the decision as to an applicant's good moral character must be made on an ad hoc basis." [_In re Application of Majorek,_ 244 Neb.
-595, 606, 508 N.W.2d 275, 282 (1993)](https://scholar.google.com/scholar_case?case=644688135602170679&hl=en&as_sdt=6,34).
+Moreover, the qualities listed in the rule are merely illustrative; "[t]he fact is that in reviewing an application for admission to the bar, the decision as to an applicant's good moral character must be made on an ad hoc basis."
 We therefore join other courts in holding that abusive, disruptive, hostile, intemperate, intimidating, irresponsible, threatening, or turbulent behavior is a proper basis for the denial of admission to the bar.
-See, [_Board of Overseers of the Bar v.
-Campbell,_ 663 A.2d 11 (Me.1995)](https://scholar.google.com/scholar_case?case=688869657705120219&hl=en&as_sdt=6,34); [_In re Alexander,_ 807 S.W.2d 70 (Mo.1991),](https://scholar.google.com/scholar_case?case=15482536644036692364&hl=en&as_sdt=6,34) _cert. denied_ 502 U.S. 885, 112 S.Ct.
-241, 116 L.Ed.2d 196; [_Matter of Ronwin,_ 139 Ariz.
-576, 680 P.2d 107 (1983)](https://scholar.google.com/scholar_case?case=13783339685895376764&hl=en&as_sdt=6,34).

 Even if we assume, arguendo, that Lane believes he is the victim of a conspiracy which encompasses various interests in Texas, various people in Colorado, and the commission itself, the sincerity of his belief in this supposed wide-ranging conspiracy against him cannot overcome the requirements for the practice of law.
 Belief unrelated to reason is a hallmark of fanaticism, zealotry, or paranoia rather than reasoned advocacy.
-The practice of law requires the ability to discriminate between fact and faith, evidence and imagination, reality and hallucination. [_Matter of Ronwin, supra_](https://scholar.google.com/scholar_case?case=13783339685895376764&hl=en&as_sdt=6,34)_._ While an applicant for admission to the bar is entitled to argue vigorously that the commission erred in its findings and recommendation, [376](https://scholar.google.com/scholar_case?case=11198991863788394859#p376)[\*376](https://scholar.google.com/scholar_case?case=11198991863788394859#p376) and this court would take seriously any substantiation of the existence of bias or misconduct on the part of the commission, a much stronger showing is needed than demonstrated by this record to warrant a conclusion that the commission had acted out of some type of political or personal animus.
-See [_In re Demos,_ 579 A.2d 668 (D.C.App.1990)](https://scholar.google.com/scholar_case?case=16948707599999929326&hl=en&as_sdt=6,34).
+The practice of law requires the ability to discriminate between fact and faith, evidence and imagination, reality and hallucination.
+While an applicant for admission to the bar is entitled to argue vigorously that the commission erred in its findings and recommendation, and this court would take seriously any substantiation of the existence of bias or misconduct on the part of the commission, a much stronger showing is needed than demonstrated by this record to warrant a conclusion that the commission had acted out of some type of political or personal animus.

 Verbal abuse, unfounded accusations, and the like have no place in legal proceedings.
 While occasional lapses in decorum can be overlooked, Lane's transgressions exceed occasional incivility, anger, or loss of control.
 On this record, they form a pattern and a way of life which appear to be Lane's normal reaction to opposition and disappointment.